-Turkey's ambitious privatization program is switching gears, shifting from the sale of sprawling state industries to the energy sector and infrastructure.
+Turkey's ambitious privatization program is switching gears, shifting from the sale of sprawling state industries to infrastructure projects.

-Since the program was initiated in 1985 to the end of April 2010, the Privatization Administration (ÖİB), the main agency assigned to carry out the country's huge privatization program, has sold the state's shares in 199 companies, generating a total \$42 billion in revenues.
+The privatization program was first initiated in 1984 and Privatization Administration (PA) was established in 1994 as the main agency assigned to carry out the country's huge privatization program.
+From the date that the program was first initiated until the end of 2010, the PA has sold the state owned shares in 199 companies and generated a total of \$42 billion revenues.
+It is important to note that almost %80 of all the privatization implementations have been realized during the last 8 years.

-The state has exited from forestry products, petrochemicals, dairy products, pulp and paper production, oil refining and oil products retailing, tobacco and spirits, aluminum, animal feed productiom, cement industries, and shipping.
-Several industries still remain in ÖIB's portfolio, such as the sugar concern Şeker Fabrikaları A.Ş., but privatization in Turkey is now focusing on the energy sector, airports and ports, highways, banking and finance, real estate and services.
+The state has left the sectors like forestry products, petrochemicals, milk and dairy products, pulp and paper production, oil refining and oil products retailing, tobacco and spirits, aluminum, animal feed production, cement industries, and shipping.
+While several industries still remain in PA's portfolio, such as sugar (Şeker Fabrikaları A.Ş.,).

+The privatization endeavor in Turkey is now focusing mainly on infrastructure projects like energy, seaports, toll roads and motorways, bridges, banking, finance and real estate sectors.